How to Email During a Disaster or Pandemic — Without Alienating Your Customers

 When you make the extra effort to be aware of major events your readers are going through, they will notice.
 Whether you handle it graciously or badly, they will file away their emotional reactions.

-When you’re marketing in the face of disaster, the impact of your email, even if it’s subtle, will last.
+When you’re marketing in the face of disaster or pandemic, the impact of your email, even if it’s subtle, will last.